FEATURED

 Divya Sainathan is a writer and editor with a special interest in early childhood education.

 Kavitha Gautam, a working mom living in Bengaluru, had guests over one evening.
-A colleague of hers had brought her family along so their kids could play with each other.
+A colleague of hers had brought her family along so their children could play together.
 Kavitha was looking forward to her single child having a good time interacting with other children.
 While the parents were happily chatting in the living room, the kids appeared to be engrossed in play.
 The colleague’s children were busy exploring the toys and books belonging to Kavitha’s son.
 The evening rolled along pleasantly enough, till Kavitha’s 4-year-old son barged into the living room and randomly spat on the floor, in front of them all!
 A shocked Kavitha gave her child a flick on his mouth.

 “I just couldn’t contain myself.
 I was so ashamed and infuriated that I did the first thing that came to my mind.
 Only when my child ran away in tears did I realize I may have reacted hastily and hurt him without giving him a chance to explain,” she confessed.